chef-boneyard/openssl/README.md

 - A library method to generate secure random passwords in recipes, using the Ruby SecureRandom library.
 - A resource for generating RSA private keys.
 - A resource for generating RSA public keys.
+- A resource for generating EC private keys.
+- A resource for generating EC public keys.
 - A resource for generating x509 certificates.
+- A resource for generating x509 requests.
 - A resource for generating dhparam.pem files.
 - An attribute-driven recipe for upgrading OpenSSL packages.